jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/us/wyoming-coronavirus-cases.html.html.md

 </div>

-At least 40 new cases were reported in Wyoming on July 31.
-Over the past week, there have been an average of 46 cases per day, an increase of 15 percent from the average two weeks earlier.
+At least 43 new cases were reported in Wyoming on Aug.
+1. Over the past week, there have been an average of 46 cases per day, an increase of 20 percent from the average two weeks earlier.

-As of Saturday afternoon, there have been at least 2,769 cases and 26 deaths in Wyoming since the beginning of the pandemic, according to a New York Times database.
+As of Sunday morning, there have been at least 2,769 cases and 26 deaths in Wyoming since the beginning of the pandemic, according to a New York Times database.

 <div id="map" class="g-asset g-graphic g-constrain-source g-state-map g-map g-asset-width-bleed" style="">